 propTypesfor every component receiving props.

-- Write tests for React components, asynchronous functionality, and route handling.
+- Write tests for React components and some asynchronous functionality.

 You will be expected to use a modular structure for this application.
 Before you begin coding, read this article which discusses why modular architecture is a good idea.